-It’s been around for a while, but it’s mainly where you open a calendar over the 24 days of advent and give something back to people in need.
+It’s been around for a while, but it’s mainly where you open a calendar over the 24 days of advent and give something back to other families in need.

-Everything is appreciated, but if you like a good list (and I do) then this is what they are looking for:
+Everything is appreciated, but if you like a good list (and I do) then this is what most food banks are looking for:

-Please remember to check your local food bank website to see what they need.
+Please remember to search on your local food bank website to see what they need.
 Many will have a very clear list of what they are short of.

 It doesn’t matter when you start.
 We will do ours during December, but some people like to start now ready to donate before Christmas.